VBSPCA 2020 Compassion Award Recipient: Susan Browney-Dillon

 Browney-Dillon is the owner and director of Golden Slippers Dance Academies that currently have five locations in Virginia Beach.
 One of these locations serves as a backup hurricane shelter for the VBSPCA animals should an evacuation of the main shelter be necessary.
 In 2019, Golden Slippers celebrated their 40th year in business.

 One of her favorite stories to tell happened in 2017 during hurricane season.
-The VBSPCA sent out a plea for blankets during the intake of numerous dogs displaced by hurricane Harvey.
-The conference room was filled with crates and Browney-Dillon visited several thrift stores buying all the blankets in stock.
+The VBSPCA sent out a plea for blankets during the intake of numerous dogs displaced by Hurricane Harvey.
+The conference room was filled with crates and Browney-Dillon visited several thrift stores to buy all the blankets in stock.

 Browney-Dillon believes that small acts of kindness can have a ripple effect, and she loves sharing everyday examples to show how important animal welfare is.
 “I truly believe we are supposed to help those creatures that cannot help themselves,” she said, adding that she wants to live her life as a reminder that there are always animals in need.

 Browney- Dillon’s life has been defined by two qualities — compassion and ingenuity — and we are extremely grateful for the impact she has made on our entire organization.